Cables & Accessories

 Frequently Asked Questions

-What is the difference between CCA and OFC speaker wire?
+What is the difference between OFC and CCA speaker wire?

-Can I use the same speaker wire for in-wall and exposed runs?
+Can I use speaker wire for subwoofer connections?

 <script type="application/ld+json">